x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/exchange-admin-center.md

 # Exchange admin center in Exchange Online

-You can use the Exchange admin center to manage email settings for your organization.
+The Exchange admin center (EAC) is the web-based management console in Exchange Online that's optimized for on-premises, online, and hybrid Exchange deployments.
+It replaces the Exchange Control Panel (ECP) to manage email settings for your organization.

 ## Get to the new Exchange admin center